Lurkars/gloomhavensecretariat/README.md

 - [X-haven Assistant](https://github.com/Tarmslitaren/FrosthavenAssistant)
 - [Gloomhaven Item DB](https://github.com/heisch/gloomhaven-item-db)
 - [Virtual Gloomhaven Board](https://github.com/PurpleKingdomGames/virtual-gloomhaven-board)
-- some other assets used are public domain licensed
+- some other used assets are licensed under public domain

-Source code is licenced under [AGPL](/LICENSE)
+Source code is licensed under [AGPL](/LICENSE)

 ## Personal disclaimer

-This is a hobby project I do in my free-time.
-The software provides a practical need due to the end of the original Helper app and so I completely follow the **Quick'n'Dirty** approach to get things fast done.
-This leads of course to a lack of quality and testing and the code base does definitely not comply with my profession.
+This is a hobby project I do in my spare time.
+The software fills a practical need due to the demise of the original Helper application, so I am following the **Quick'n'Dirty** approach to get things done quickly.
+This of course leads to a lack of quality and testing and the code base is definitely not in line with my profession.